Let Them Run Free: Why It's Harder Than Ever To Be A Parent Today - SHE'SAID'

 Luckily, as my children have matured, so have I. Nearly 17 years into this motherhood gig, I finally understand that the line I always parroted – “different things work best for different families” – is 100 percent true.
 The trouble is, even with that in mind, most of us still mercilessly judge our fellow parents.

 No one knows that better than Lenore Skenazy, founder of Free-Range Kids and president of the new non-profit Let Grow.
 Back in 2008, she wrote about letting her nine-year-old son ride the subway by himself in New York City and was promptly called the worst mother in America by the Today show, MSNBC, Fox News, and NPR.
-(Her son, by the way, made the trip without incident – and Skenazy spun her notoriety into a book deal and a job hosting a reality TV show called, naturally,World’s Worst Mom.)
+(Her son, by the way, made the trip without incident.)
+Skenazy spun her notoriety into a book deal and a job hosting a reality TV show called, naturally,World’s Worst Mom.
+Last year Utah even passed a Free-Range Kids law.

 I have to admit, I’ve done my share of judging other parents.
 Maybe I didn’t call them out directly, but I’ve certainly done it in my head, and even made snide remarks in gossip sessions with my friends.
-But why are we all so terrible?
+(Although in my defense, the things I’ve said pale in comparison to some of the take-downs I’ve heard from other moms.)
+Why are we all so terrible?

-My friend Hannah, a mom of three and therefore wiser than me, says we judge each other so harshly to validate our own parenting choices (and perceived failings).
+My friend Hannah, a mom of three and therefore wiser than I am, says we judge each other so harshly to validate our own parenting choices (and perceived failings).
 “We want to reassure ourselves that we aren’t that bad.
 Like for example, we might think, ‘I would never give my kid all that junk food.’
-But a better attitude would be ‘that could totally be me giving my kids junk food.’
+A better attitude would be ‘that could totally be me giving my kids junk food.’
 Because we all have our good moments and bad moments.
 We wouldn’t want others to judge us during our worst moments.”

 And another thing, adds Hannah – “Who’s to say that what we are judging is even a bad moment?
 We shouldn’t judge other parents by our own rules and traditions, or pigeonhole them.
 When I let my kids have a treat or eat Halloween candy, am I therefore ‘the mom who gives her kids junk food?'”
 (I told you she was wiser than me.)